A credit report can contain information about a person’s:

 - that the person’s credit repayment was overdue for that month; and

-- the Providing information to another person or institution as required by a contract or other legal process. is expressed as a code, as following:
+- ordinarily, the disclosure is expressed as a code, as following:

 - where the person’s credit repayment is not overdue: ‘Current up to and including the grace period’, or